House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 After all the work it takes to wash your car carefully, would you dry it off with a bathroom towel or a dishrag?
 Of course not.
 If you want to protect your paint job, drying properly is just as important as washing correctly, and that means you can’t just use whatever towel you have lying around.

-But what towels can you use?
-Don’t fret if you’re lost: our reviews will show you the way.
-We’ve gathered 10 of our favorite car drying towels, and ranked them so you can pick the one that’s best for you.
+But which towels can you use?
+We’ll show you our reviews below.
+We’ve gathered 10 of our favorite car drying towels and ranked them so you can pick the one that’s best for you.
 Read on to learn everything you need to know about finishing your car wash right.

 Rating Image Product Details